grafana/grafana/docs/sources/datasources/loki/template-variables/index.md

 For more information, refer to [Global built-in variables][add-template-variables-global-variables].

-### Label Extraction and Indexing in Loki:
+## Label extraction and indexing in Loki

 Labels play a fundamental role in Loki's log aggregation and querying capabilities.
-When logs are ingested into Loki, they are often accompanied by metadata called labels, which provide contextual information about the log entries.
-These labels consist of key-value pairs and are essential for organizing, filtering, and searching log data efficiently.
+When logs are ingested into Loki, they are often accompanied by metadata called `labels`, which provide contextual information about the log entries.
+These labels consist of `key-value` pairs and are essential for organizing, filtering, and searching log data efficiently.

-#### 1. Label Extraction:
+### Label extraction

-During the ingestion process, Loki performs label extraction from the log lines.
-Loki's approach to label extraction is based on regular expressions, allowing users to specify custom patterns for parsing log lines and extracting relevant label key-value pairs.
+During the ingestion process, Loki performs label extraction from log lines.
+Loki's approach to label extraction is based on `regular expressions`, allowing users to specify custom patterns for parsing log lines and extracting relevant label key-value pairs.
 This flexibility enables Loki to adapt to various log formats and schemas.

 For example, suppose you have log lines in the following format: